QGOpt: Riemannian optimization for quantum technologies: QGOpt API

 The last important method converts the Euclidean gradient of a function to the Riemannian gradient.
-The Riemannian gradient replaces the Euclidean gradient, to take into account the metric of a manifold and the tangent space in a given point.
-To calculate the Riemannian gradient one can use the following piece of code:
+The Riemannian gradient replaces the Euclidean gradient to take into account the metric of a manifold and the tangent space in a given point.
+To calculate the Riemannian gradient one can use:

 where we denote the Euclidean gradient as $e$ and the Riemannian gradient as $r$.

 The numerical complexity of each optimization primitive varies from one manifold to another.
 The complexity of all primitives is summarized in Appendix \ref{app:complexity}.